vatesfr/xen-orchestra/@vates/task/README.md

     // current status of the task as described in the previous section taskLog.status

-    // undefined or a dictionnary of properties attached to the task taskLog.properties
+    // undefined or a dictionary of properties attached to the task taskLog.properties

     // timestamp at which the abortion was requested, undefined otherwise